Franklin–Nashville campaign: Background

 At the conclusion of his successful Atlanta campaign, Sherman occupied the city of Atlanta on September 2, 1864, and Hood, who was forced to evacuate the city, regrouped at Lovejoy's Station.
 For almost a month, the normally aggressive Sherman took little action while his men sat about idly, and many left the army at the end of their enlistments.
 On September 21, Hood moved his forces to Palmetto, Georgia, where on September 25, he was visited by Confederate President Jefferson Davis.
 The two men planned their strategy, which called for Hood to move toward Chattanooga, Tennessee, and operate against Sherman's lines of communications.
 They hoped that Sherman would follow and that Hood would be able to maneuver Sherman into a decisive battle on terrain favorable to the Confederates.

 During the conference, Davis expressed his disappointment in Hood's performance during the Atlanta campaign, losing tens of thousands of men in ill-advised frontal assaults for no significant gains, and implied that he was considering replacing Hood in command of the army.
 After the president's departure for Montgomery, Alabama, he telegraphed Hood that he had decided to retain him in command and, acceding to Hood's request, transferred Lt.
 Gen. William J. Hardee, one of Hood's corps commanders, out of the Army of Tennessee.
 He also established a new theater commander to supervise Hood and the department of Lt.
 Gen. Richard Taylor, although the officer selected for the assignment, Gen. P.G.T.
 Beauregard, was not expected to exert any real operational control of the armies in the field.

 Although Sherman was planning to march east to seize the city of Savannah, Georgia, (the campaign that would be known as Sherman's March to the Sea) he was concerned about his lines of communications back to Chattanooga.
 One particular threat was the cavalry commander Nathan Bedford Forrest, who had long bedeviled Union expeditions with lightning raids into their rear areas.
-On September 29, Lt.
-Gen. Ulysses S. Grant urged Sherman to dispose of Forrest and Sherman sent Thomas to Nashville, Tennessee, to organize all of the troops in the state.
-Sherman sent another division, under Brig.
-Gen. James D. Morgan, to Chattanooga.
+On September 29, Lieutenant General Ulysses S. Grant urged Sherman to dispose of Forrest and Sherman sent Thomas to Nashville, Tennessee, to organize all of the troops in the state.
+Sherman sent another division, under Brigadier General (Brig.
+Gen.) James D. Morgan, to Chattanooga.

 Sherman had some advance notice of the nature of Hood's proposed campaign.
 In a series of speeches given at stops along his way back to Richmond, President Davis rallied his listeners by predicting success for Hood, speeches that were reported in the press and read avidly by Sherman.
 In Columbia, South Carolina, his speech included: